 Pumpkin seeds contain healthy fats as well as protein, fiber, potassium, and iron.
 They’re one of the best plant sources of zinc, a mineral that helps maintain healthy immune function.

-We used our favorite tamari-roasted pumpkin seeds, but regular hulled, roasted pumpkin seeds taste great too.
+We used tamari-roasted pumpkin seeds, but regular hulled, roasted pumpkin seeds taste great too.
 Here’s how to make your own tamari roasted ones!

 - Preheat your oven to 300 degrees F.